 - Walk/ jog around an unfamiliar part of your neighbourhood.
 Humans are creatures of habit and you probably walk or jog the same route most days without thinking about it too much.
 Try walking varied paths, or if limitations exist, walk the same route in alternating clockwise and anticlockwise directions.

 - Cook a new recipe or eat an unfamiliar cuisine at a restaurant.
 Challenge your taste buds, sense of smell, and/or cooking skills with new things to eat.
-Try recreating a meal you enjoyed in your travels.
-For inspiration, delve into my Foreign Cuisine Finder series.
+Try recreating meals that you enjoyed on your travels.

-- Pick up a book, listen to new music or watch a movie.
+- Pick up a book, listen to new music, podcast or watch a movie.
 Extra points if you take on something outside your usual genre!

 - Take a class.
-Lately, I’ve been doing a lot of yoga and barre because it’s what is available in my immediate vicinity.
+I’ve been doing a lot of yoga and barre in the last few years because that’s what’s available in my immediate vicinity.
 I try to take different classes each week, mixing up my routine and exposing myself to different teachers and their individual styles.
 I also love taking any kind of creative class or workshop from dance to painting.
+Under current circumstances, there are a lot of yoga studios, creative workshops and the like being offered via video online – Google around, you might be surprised what you find.

 - Move your furniture.
 When I was a kid my mum would change the configuration of my bedroom a couple of times a year when she was vacuuming the house.
-Walking into the room the first few times would really throw me.
+Walking into the room the first few times would really throw me (in a good way).
+It was almost like having a new space.
 This is an effective way to keep your home feeling fresh and your brain awake.

-Don’t allow routine and habit at home let your creative thinking muscles atrophy.
-Simple changes and challenges in our everyday activities can help to keep us alert; learn new things; and make those unique connections that define creativity.
+Don’t allow routine and habit at home let your creative muscles atrophy.
+Simple changes and challenges in our everyday activities can help to keep us alert, learn new things and make those unique connections that build creativity.
+Let me know in the comments if you tried any of these new experiences at home or if you have any other ideas to add to this list.

 Peace, love and inspiring travel,